markbrennand/force-framework/source/types/README.md

 As the class's constructor is protected and the class is virtual, a new class can be written which extends it.

 ### Example Code
-To see an example of the pattern used for an extensible class, deploy the code from the following URL.
+To see an example of the pattern used for an extensible class, deploy the code at the following URL.

 https://github.com/markbrennand/force-frameworks/tree/gh-pages/example/types

-The _Si
+The _SimpleAddition_ class illustrates the pattern used for classes in the Framework.
+The _ExtendedAddition_ class shows how the class can be extended to offer additional functionality.

 After deploying the code to an org, you can run the following Anonymous Apex to test it.
 ```